Cardiac strain imaging

 In strain imaging left ventricular contraction can be divided into three basic spatial orientations or directions 1-3:

 - circumferential strain

 Longitudinal strain is the deformation of the left ventricle in the z-direction that is from the base or annular ring to the apex usually resulting in a negative strain since the left ventricular chamber length (L) in systole is shorter than the respective length (L0) at baseline in the normal heart 2,3.

 Radial strain refers to the radial contraction or thickening of the left ventricular wall, leading to a positive radial strain value in a normal individual since the diameter of the left ventricular wall L0 increases with contraction in systole 2,3.

 Circumferential strain represents the myocardial contraction along the circular outline in the short axis.
 It is negative in normal individuals since the circumference of the left ventricle in a relaxed state Lo decreases in systole 2,3.

 Strain rate is the amount of strain within a certain time.

-Left ventricular torsion is related to the clockwise twirl from apex to base and a counterclockwise rotation form the base to the apex and to the circumferential-longitudinal shear angle and is measured in degrees 3.
+Left ventricular torsion is related to the clockwise twirl from apex to base and a counterclockwise rotation from the base to the apex and to the circumferential-longitudinal shear angle and is measured in degrees 3.